erickpatrick/erickpatrick.github.io/source/_posts/0000000007-i-will-try-to-not-use-medium-anymore.md

 ---
 title: I will try to not use Medium anymore
 date: 2019-04-03T22:00:00.000Z
 description: >-
    How I'm trying to get Medium free as much as possible...
 categories:
   - miscellanea
- featured: false
+featured: true
 extends: _layouts.post
 section: content
  ---

  It's been a while.
 During this time I started using/visiting Medium less and less and I in this publication you'll will know the reason.